Nannochloropsis Algae: How Is It Produced and Sourced?

 When most of us think of harvesting a crop, we may imagine old-fashioned scenes of wheat being cut by hand, or corn being collected by a massive combine with a spinning thresher, shooting corn kernels into a grain bin.
 Harvesting microalgae looks pretty different, as you might expect!

 iwi life's algae is harvested by gravity, which allows for the lowest energy requirement.
-The deep green water is collected, filtered, and concentrated.
+The deep green water is collected, filtered, and concentrated, resulting in a high dry weight yield.

 Just as traditional farming has evolved from the days of scythes and horse-drawn carts, the world of algae aquaculture is always evolving, too.